 What Works for Tech Startups

 Invented words dominate tech.
 Spotify, Twilio, Figma, Canva - none existed before their companies created them.
 Made-up names are easier to trademark, available in .com, and don't limit what you can become.
+Our invented domain names guide walks through the blending and suffix techniques behind names like these.

 Action-based names work too.
 Zoom describes what it does.
 Slack suggests the opposite of work stress.
 Notion implies ideas.
 These names hint at function without being literal.